Turin 7th June

 Shroud of Turin inside the Church of John the Baptist

-A warm day wandering around teh streets of Turin, a beautiful city and home to the Juventus soccer team.
-Many old buildings, but also much greenery.
+A warm day wandering around the streets of Turin, a beautiful city and home to the Juventus soccer team.
+Many old buildings, but also much greenery with the River Po winding through the city.
 Some tourists, but not crowded.
-Busy streets, but many care free Piazza's.
-With the River Po winding through the city.
 A rather nasty incident with a muslim woman was not enough to spoil our day.

-We're both awake at 4am.
-It's pitch black and after 2 cups of tea, a cup of coffee and breakfast, its 8.30 when we stroll down to the River Po to walk around the path and back to the Station Porta Nuova where there's a Tourist Office.
+We're awake at 4am.
+It's pitch black and after 2 cups of tea, a cup of coffee and breakfast, it’s 8.30am when we stroll down to the River Po to walk around the path and back to the Station Porta Nuova where there's a Tourist Office.
 It's a leisurely 40 minutes walk before we find it, and walk out with a bunch of maps and directions to a few places.
-Our first destination is to the trekking and hiking shop Montura, at the bottom end of Via Giovanni Battista Viotti where we've been told by the European Distributor of Jet Boil that we should be able to buy some isobutane gas cans, not the usual gas can style in Europe.
+Our first destination is to the trekking and hiking shop Montura, at the bottom end of Via Giovanni Battista Viotti where we've been told by the European Distributor of Jet Boil that we should be able to buy isobutane gas cans.
 He was right, and we buy 2 x 100ml gas cans.
-Its a very pleasant 20°C as we wander off.

 There's only a handful of tourists roaming Turin, mostly home grown Italians.
-We wander almost alone, through the streets dotted with statues of Giribaldi and Emanuele, and the Piazzas of Castello and San Carlo, adorned with tables set up by cafe owners much earlier.
-We stop for a cappuccino at the most un-italian cafe called Busters.
-The Egyptian Museum is top of Trip Advisor's list of things to do, but interesting as it is to some people, we were more interested to take in teh sights just walking along the River Dora to where it joined teh River Po.
-There was a small park with markets teaming with locals, and next to it was a Carrefours Express where we stopped to buy veggies and a packet of Carnaroli rice to make a risotto tonight.
+We wander almost alone, through the streets dotted with statues of Giribaldi and Emanuele, and the Piazzas of Castello and San Carlo, adorned with tables set up by cafe owners.
+We stop for a cappuccino at the most un-Italian cafe called Busters.
+The Egyptian Museum is top of Trip Advisor's list of things to do, but interesting as it is to some people, we were more interested to take in the sights walking along the River Dora to where it joined the River Po.
+There was a park with markets teaming with locals, and next to it, a Carrefours Express where we stopped to buy veggies and a packet of Carnaroli rice to make a risotto tonight.

 © Jan Somers 2016